 Playright Tracy Letts, responsible for writing the Pulitzer Prize winning drama August: Osage County was born on July 4th 1965 in Tulsa, Oklahoma.
 He has been active since 1988 and apart from writing has also graced audiences by acting on stage and in feature films.

 Tracy Letts is the son of Dennis Letts and Billie Letts.
 He has taken his love of writing and the theatre from both his parents as his father was an actor and a college professor, while his mother was a best-selling author.
-Tracy’s family has always been interested in the arts, as Tracy’s brother Shawn is a composer and a jazz musician.
+Tracy’s family has always been interested in the arts, as Tracy’s brother Shawn is a composer, jazz musician and long time saxophone player.